skinnyrad/UTS-Script-Shop/README.md

 # Ubertooth

-## sort_and_format.sh
+## ubersort.sh

-Sort and Format is a tool for sorting the output of the ubertooths survey mode.
+UberSort is a tool for sorting the output of the ubertooths survey mode.
 The script will create two files from the input, appended with _LAP and _UAP respectively.
 The LAP file will simply be all the LAPs found by the ubertooth excluding those with UAPs.
 The UAP file will contain all of the UAP/LAP pairs, filling the NAP with 00:00.

 ### Usage